 Greetings to my Broad Run Family,

-A Bachelor’s degree in English and a Master’s degree in Educational Leadership has taught me that all students can master content given a positive learning environment that welcomes exploration and analysis, which will be essential following a year of hybrid and distant learning.
+A Bachelor’s degree in English and a Master’s degree in Educational Leadership has taught me that all students can master content given a positive learning environment that welcomes exploration and analysis, which are essential in any learning environment.

-The pandemic has taught me many life-long lessons.
+The pandemic has taught all of us many lessons.
 One of those lessons is valuing the importance of family and recreation.
-So, when away from student filled hallways, I can be found spending quality family, time traveling or better yet, on municipal golf courses chasing that elusive hole in one.
+So, when away from student-filled hallways, I can be found spending quality family-time traveling; or even better yet, on municipal golf courses chasing that elusive hole in one.

-This school year will provide an opportunity for us to reimagine what learning will look like.
-It is going to be important for us to continue to think about how to evolve learning so that we can return to excellence.
-It is exciting to know that now will be the time for the Broad Run Spartans to take back a world that is rightfully ours.
+This "Bounce Back" will be like no other.
+It is going to be important for educators to continue to think about how to improve learning so that we can continue that journey to excellence.
+It is exciting to know that the Broad Run Spartans will be taking another step back to a world that is rightfully ours.